mmiranda222/.statsuite/content/getting started/faqs/de-customisation-configuration.md

 **add image**

 ### Common site logos
-Define the common logos in the header, subheader, footer and homepage of the website.
+Define the common logos in the header, subheader, footer and homepage of the website.<br>

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`
 ```
 "assets": {